The Killian Curse: Premise

 The original students of Room 21 are caught doing a ritual led by Killian.
 The parents banished him, but a fire broke out during a struggle which eventually burned the interior of the classroom, killing Killian in the process.
 Before dying, he swore to get revenge by stealing the eleven souls needed to return from the dead.
 Killian also said that parents would be blind to the suffering of their children.
 It is only the other classmates of Room 21 who can see what is happening.
 One of the kids from present day Room 21 (and narrator of the events of 1906) happens to be the great, great grandson of the man directly responsible for Killian's death.
 The great, great grandfather and the others in the room at the time of Killian's death are presumed to be ancestors of the current kids in room 21.
 Shortly after, the room is sealed "forever", forever lasting until 2006, when the story begins.
-Some people who have watched it have been paranoid by the number 21 and have been seeing it quite a lot of times.
+Some people who have watched it have been paranoid by the number 21 and have been seeing it repeatedly.